 The APVMA’s March 2026 action reflects this evidence.
 SGARs can no longer be applied freely in certain outdoor and semi-exposed environments.
 Sites requiring ongoing SGAR use must have a documented assessment prior to treatment.
 For food production, logistics, and export-facing businesses operating under HACCP, BRC, or SQF audit frameworks, this also creates new compliance documentation obligations.

-The practical upshot for many businesses: the chemical backstop they relied on between service visits is now constrained at exactly the moment when rodent pressure is highest.
+The practical upshot for many businesses: the chemical backstop they relied on between service visits is now constrained

 Historically, rodent control relied heavily on chemical treatments to hold populations in check between service visits.
 With SGAR restrictions now in place, populations can build more rapidly in that gap, making the combination of industry and geography the key determinant of urgency.

-For medium-risk sites — warehousing, manufacturing, transport hubs — the priority is closing the detection gap.
+Warehousing, manufacturing, transport hubs — the priority is closing the detection gap.
 Continuous SMART monitoring provides 24/7 automated surveillance, instant capture detection, and an always-current audit record.
 Non-toxic, non-SGAR trapping aligned with the new regulations.

-For all sites: if your current contract was structured around quarterly visits and SGAR availability, those assumptions need reviewing now, as the sites best positioned moving forward will not necessarily be the ones applying the most treatment.
+If your current contract was structured around quarterly visits and SGAR availability, those assumptions need reviewing now, as the sites best positioned moving forward will not necessarily be the ones applying the most treatment.

 The most important step any business can take right now is to reassess their current rodent management program against the new regulatory baseline, at a time when rodent pressure across Australia is already at its highest in years.